The transcendent power of music: A social and economic leveler

 “The role of the Music In Africa Foundation is more important now than ever before.
 Since 2017, we have used ACCES as a crucial vehicle for the development of the music industry on the continent.
 This is in line with our agenda to contribute towards building an enabling ecosystem for music creators in Africa.
 This also means addressing the gender disparity in the industry, something we did so well this year with the Gender@Work project.
 We are proud to work hand in hand with the Siemens Stiftung team which brings in invaluable contributions to our work”, Eddie Hatitye explains.

 Gender@Work also contributed significantly to the success of ACCES, as they were responsible for the entire stage management.
 Gender@Work supports women working in the music industry with capacity development programs.
 With strong voices on gender parity like Maimouna Dembele and(Director of Music In Africa), they put their force behind a different topic each year to draw attention to the different challenges women face in the music industry.

 First and foremost, it is about SDG 1 “poverty eradication”: Music In Africa connects promising artists with the who’s who of the African music industry and supports music entrepreneurs to develop new business models.
 There is a special focus on SDG 10 “removing inequalities” not only for women but by giving voices to the most marginalized sections from the African continent.

-In “Your Guide to Music and the SDGs”, he systematically breaks down each SDG, explaining how music can support their implementation in today’s context.
+In “”, he systematically breaks down each SDG, explaining how music can support their implementation in today’s context.
 This is exactly why Music In Africa was originally founded by my colleague, Jens Cording, Eddie Hatitye, Goethe-Institut and others – to make the myriad voices from the African music industry heard, regardless of gender, origin or social demographics.